google/go-cloud/internal/website/content/howto/pubsub/subscribe.md

 To create a subscription to an in-memory Pub/Sub topic, pass the [topic you created][publish-mem-ctor] into the [`mempubsub.NewSubscription` function][].
-You will also need to pass an acknowledgement deadline. **TODO(light):
+You will also need to pass an acknowledgement deadline: once a message is received, if it is not acknowledged after the deadline elapses, then it will be redelivered.
-Reference doesn't make clear how this gets used.**

 ```go
 import (